dumith-eranga/talks/tdd-why-bother/talk.md

 - moderation is the key
     - don't add tests for the sake of adding tests

+## 4. It is a waste of time
+- only if you don't use the tests

-### 5. Project changes make old tests a waste of effort
+### 4.1.
+Project changes make old tests a waste of effort
-- Tests are a part of code and the code gets thrown away anyway.
+- tests are a part of code and the code gets thrown away anyway.
-- Don't invest too much - do simple things first
+- don't invest too much - do simple things first

-### Testing the Means is a lot more Work Than Testing the Outcomes
+## 5. Testing the means is a lot more work than testing the outcomes
+- early detection of defects lowers the cost
+- early stage tests are much simpler
+- having a lot of e2e tests are harder

-### Extensive Testing is Boring
+### 5.1 Extensive Testing is Boring

+## 7. TDD locks design

+“writing the code took one hour but fixing the tests took half a day”. - https://dzone.com/articles/whats-wrong-test-driven

-## 4. Why people do not practice TDD
+# 4. Why people do not practice TDD

 ENGINEERING PRACTICES EMPLOYED
 Unit Testing - 67%